 - Diversified Portfolio.
 If you are moving to another firm, you’ve already secured another income stream.
-If you’re already methodically investing your savings, why not buy your options to create a more diversified portfolio?
+If you’re already methodically investing your savings, why not buy your options to create a more diversified portfolio or net worth?
 After 10 years, you might be able to build a portfolio of 2-10 positions in startups much like a Venture Capitalist would.
 Add your private positions with your public positions, and you’ll have an overall portfolio many people would be proud of.

 - Reasonable Percent Of Your Portfolio.
 If you have a $100,000 investment portfolio, exercising $10,000 worth of options is within a reasonable range.
 But if you’ve got to exercise $50,000 of your options, perhaps your risk is too skewed.
 Unless you really believe the company is a slam dunk, you don’t want to have greater than a 1/3rd position in your options.

 - High Certainty Of Growth.
 Startups are usually loss making.
 But if there is a high certainty of growth with a proven business model that will allow the company to eventually make a profit, then it’s probably a good idea to buy your options.
 You should know better than most how well your company is doing.
 If you’re under 40, you should be investing more in growth stocks anyway to try and build your capital as much as possible.

 - An Increasing Amount Of Acquisitions.
 If you see competitors getting gobbled up by larger companies, your company might be next if its in healthy operating condition.
 I promise you that big fish are always analyzing whether to acquire smaller fish or grow from within.